SpinalHDL/NaxRiscv-Rtd/source/NaxRiscv/introduction/howtouse.rst

 How to use
 ================

-There is currently two setuped way you can use to try NaxRiscv
+There is currently two way you can try NaxRiscv :

 - **Simulation** : Via verilator (https://github.com/SpinalHDL/NaxRiscv/blob/main/src/test/cpp/naxriscv/README.md)
 - **Hardware** : Via the Litex integration (https://github.com/SpinalHDL/NaxRiscv#running-on-hardware)